Waziup/learning-center-content/content/en/solutions/cattle_rustling/guide.md

 In order to be sure our GPS sensor works, we need to atleast see some raw GPS data containing latitute, longitude, altitude etc...
 To do that we need to wire up our GPS breakout board to the Wazidev UART pins and run some basic GPS code.

-To keep things simple, we will connect the GPS sensors UART to the Wazidev's hardware UART.
-Usually we will have to use **Software Serial** to define a diffent set of pins for UART
+We will have to use **Software Serial** to define a diffent set of pins for UART to interface the GPS with the wazidev

 Schematics
 ----------